Enterprise Service Management (ESM)

 Creative & Marketing teams: Requesting new creative assets or approving design templates, applying timely changes to a website, tracking deadlines, etc.

-Legal: Existing paper documents are digitized for easier storage, retrieval, and use in the future.
-Approve and certify documents, tracking documents including NDAs and supplier contracts, policy drafting, and patent application filings, etc.
+Legal: Existing paper documents are digitized for easier storage, retrieval, and future use.
+Approve and certify documents, track documents such as contracts, policy drafting, patent application filings, etc.

-Purchasing/procurement: Processing purchase orders, generating quotes, and authorizing discounts and price adjustments.
-Change management with existing inventory or assets
+Purchasing/procurement: Processing purchase orders, generating quotes, authorizing discounts and price adjustments.

 Security: Standardized incident response processes to combat risk through quick resolution and streamlined communications.
-Onboard new employees and perform security checks and audits easily.
+This makes conducting security checks on new joinees easy too.

-Facilities/building services: Manage requests for repairs, office relocations, parking slot, or office decor needs.
+Facilities/building services: Manage requests for repair and maintenance, office relocations, parking slot booking, or office decor needs.

 A 2018 HDI survey and report, “The State of ESM,” found that: